 Can you cash a voided check?

 If you are trying to cash a check that has the word “VOID” written all over it, you are not allowed to cash it.
-This check has been cancelled and no bank knowingly will allow you to cash it.
+While there are plenty of places to cash a personal check near me, none will take a voided check.
+A voided check has been cancelled and no bank knowingly will allow you to cash it.
 Additionally, this could also constitute fraud if you knew that you had a voided check.
 You should always void your check after making a mobile deposit.
 There are a lot of check cashing apps that don’t use Ingo so you might be at higher risk if you were to use one of those services.